Ziv976/zhouziqi.github.io/_pages/about.md

 Professional Services
 ======
 Serve as a reviewer for the following international journal & conference:
-- IEEE Transactions on Information Systems (CCF A)
+- IEEE Transactions on Information Systems (TOIS, CCF A)
-- Computer Vision and Image Understanding (CCF B)
+- ACM Mutimeda 2023 (ACM MM, CCF A)
-- IEEE Signal Processing Letters
+- Computer Vision and Image Understanding (CVIU, CCF B)
-- ACM Mutimeda 2023 (CCF A)
+- IEEE Signal Processing Letters (SPL)
-- The 18th International Conference on Green, Pervasive, and Cloud Computing
+- The 18th International Conference on Green, Pervasive, and Cloud Computing (GPC)

 Serve as a program committee member for the following international conference:
-The Sixteenth International Conference on Creative Content Technologies
+- The Sixteenth International Conference on Creative Content Technologies (CONTENT)

 Honors & Awards
 ======